yajirobee/logs/_drafts/2023-05-31-scaleup_for_olap.md

 [^ec2_high_mem] [EC2 High Memory instances release](https://aws.amazon.com/about-aws/whats-new/2022/10/ec2-high-memory-instances-18tib-24tib-memory-available-on-demand-savings-plan-purchase-options/)

 # Scale up is cheaper and simpler than scale out
+Distributed query engines like Trino, Hive, etc enabled to process large data that don't fit on a single server by using multiple servers.
+It also allowed to scale out of query engine cluster when more capacity is required as data volume grows over time.
+On the other hand, distributed query processing significantly increased complexity of query engine implementation compared to single node query engine.

 - simpler storage hierarchy
 - scan sharing